OpenEMR

 Main Features

-OpenEMR offers a range of features that cater to the specific needs of dental practices, including:
+OpenEMR offers a wide range of features that cater to the specific needs of dental practices.
+Some of the key features include:

 Installation Guide